Tinkoff/eclair/README.md

 Key/value pair defined by annotation automatically cleared after exit from the method.<br>
 `global` MDC is available within `ThreadLocal` scope.<br>
-`value` attribute could contain SpEL expression and invoke static methods or beans by id from the application context.<br>
+`value` attribute can contain SpEL expression and invoke static methods or beans by id from the application context.<br>
 > Note: MDC is level-insensitive and printed every time.<br>
 > Note: MDC does not guarantee order of elements when printing.